-- In its parody track of Twilight had the Asian guy greeting Bella as she entered her new school that they had everything, including, in the rifftrax'd version, "Tentacle Hentai".
+- In its parody track of The Twilight Saga had the Asian guy greeting Bella as she entered her new school that they had everything, including, in the riffed version, "Tentacle Hentai".

 - In their take on Terminator: Salvation, Kevin mishears "enemy movements" as "anime movements."
 "Like tentacles and stuff?"

-- And again in their riffing of Transformers: Revenge of The Fallen, a satellite is being taken over by tentacle like entities causing the riff, "Hide your anime girls!".
+- And again in their treatment of Transformers: Revenge of The Fallen, a satellite is being taken over by tentacle like entities causing the riff, "Hide your anime girls!".